 Carleton’s sustainability commitment is embedded across teaching and learning, research and operations.
-Our key strategic plans and policies provide us with a framework to deliver and program our work.
-In addition our reporting allows for ongoing opportunities to share successes, benchmark progress and showcase best practice.
+Our key strategic plans and policies provide a framework for our work, while our reporting allows us to share successes, benchmark progress, and showcase best practices.

 Sustainability Related Plans

 Energy Master Plan 2021-26

-The updated Energy Master Plan 2021-26, supports the wider Sustainability Strategic Plan, and provides an update on our progress in addition to outlining our goals and objectives towards a carbon neutral campus.
-Focused on carbon reduction the plan looks to manage, conserve and reduce our energy consumption.
-Learn more about our plan here.
+The updated Energy Master Plan 2021-26 supports our wider Sustainability Strategic Plan.
+It provides an update on our progress and outlines our goals and objectives towards a carbon-neutral campus.
+Focused on carbon reduction, the plan aims to manage, conserve, and reduce our energy consumption.
+Learn more about the plan here.

 Campus Master Plan

-Carleton University has evolved significantly since the adoption of the first campus master plan was launched in 2010, including the construction of Richcraft Hall, Canal Building, and the new Health Sciences building.
-The purpose of this plan is to set the parameters, policies and directions for the physical development of the campus.
-Learn More about our plan here.
+Since the launch of the first campus master plan in 2010, Carleton University has evolved significantly.
+This includes the construction of Richcraft Hall, Canal Building, and the new Health Sciences building.
+The purpose of the plan is to set parameters, policies, and directions for the physical development of the campus.
+Learn more about the plan here.

 Carleton University has developed a multi-year transportation strategy for the campus.
 This strategy takes into account all modes of transportation and how members of the community move around our campus.
-Learn more about our plan here.
+Learn more about the plan here.